 Legal Fellows at REDRESS are exposed to all aspects of working at a human rights organisation.
 The work typically includes:

-- Undertaking legal research at the national, regional and international level;
+- Undertaking legal and policy research at the national, regional and international level;

 - Drafting submissions before regional or international courts and UN mechanisms;